Eloagbawe/alx-backend-javascript/0x02-ES6_classes/README.md

 7. Implement a class named Airport:

         Constructor attributes:
                 name (String)
                 code (String)
         Each attribute must be stored in an “underscore” attribute version (ex: name is stored in _name) The default string description of the class should return the airport code

+8. Implement a class named HolbertonClass:

+        Constructor attributes:
+                size (Number)
+                location (String)
+        Each attribute must be stored in an “underscore” attribute version (ex: name is stored in _name) When the class is cast into a Number, it should return the size.
+        When the class is cast into a String, it should return the location.